Jefferson County International Baccalaureate School: Curriculum

-AP & IB Courses
+AP & IB courses

 All academic courses at JCIB are taught at an accelerated pace.
 Many courses prepare students for Advanced Placement or International Baccalaureate Exams.
 While all students are required to take a rigorous curriculum that includes both AP and IB coursework, students may choose whether to work toward earning an IB diploma.
 Approximately 64% of the 2015 graduating class received an IB diploma.

-Creativity, Action, Service (CAS) Work/Study Program
+Creativity, Action, Service (CAS) work/study program

 Beginning in 11th grade, JCIB's students participate in a work-study program every Wednesday afternoon.
 Students choose whether to take on an unpaid internship in a career area of interest, volunteer for a nonprofit organization, or perform some other community service.
 These hours contribute to the 150 CAS (Creativity, Action, Service) hours that are required in order to receive the IB diploma.
 All students participate in the CAS program, even if they do not pursue the IB diploma.

-IB Extended Essay
+IB extended essay

 Students are required to write a 4,000-word extended essay on a topic of their choosing.
 The extended essay introduces students to the independent research and writing skills that will be necessary to succeed at top colleges and universities.
 Students choose research questions across a variety of subjects and work closely with JCIB faculty in executing their research and writing the essay.